Frequently Asked Questions

 These facilities will be owned by UDOT.

-Will there be restrooms, trailheads and wayfinding along the UTN trails?
+Will there be restrooms, trailheads and wayfinding along the Utah Trail Network trails?

 While the exact design details of these trails are still being developed, we know that amenities like trailheads, restrooms, drinking fountains, lighting, wayfinding and benches improve the overall experience for users.
 UDOT’s goal is to incorporate these facilities when and where possible.

-Who is deciding which trails the UTN funding will be used for, and how is that being decided?
+Who is deciding which trails the Utah Trail Network funding will be used for, and how is that being decided?

 I am a trail enthusiast, what is the best way for me to influence which trails are funded?